irgroup/repro_eval/README.md

 We use the implementation of the Rank-biased Overlap (RBO) by [dlukes](https://github.com/dlukes) at [620b84e](https://github.com/dlukes/rbo/tree/620b84e55e8b596e7fd9005cc8ca4b7a8522f2d6).
 We build up on the [pytrec_eval](https://github.com/cvangysel/pytrec_eval) interface for the underlying IR measures.
-We benefited from these codebases a lot and would like to express our gratitdue for authors of these repositories.
+We benefited from these codebases a lot and would like to express our gratidute for authors of these repositories.